openvinotoolkit/openvino/docs/install_guides/installing_openvino_using_package_managers_win_mac.md

 @endsphinxdirective

-This chapter introduces installing OpenVINO using package managers.
+This chapter introduces installing OpenVINO on Windows and macOS using package managers.
 You can select one of the following options to proceed:

 * [Install from PyPI](installing-openvino-pip.md)
 * [Install from Anaconda* Cloud](installing-openvino-conda.md)